0x1B40/AI-powered-procurement-assistant/README.md

 - `data_scripts/build_reference_store.py` walks all PDF/DOCX files inside `REFERENCE_DOCS_DIR` (defaults to `data/`) and chunks them into a persistent Chroma DB located at `VECTOR_STORE_DIR`.
 - Runtime questions classified as `database_info` or `acquisition_methods` are answered directly from the retrieved passages instead of running MongoDB queries.
-- Customize ingestion via environment variables or pass `--docs-dir` / `--persist-dir` flags when running the script (e.g., `python -m scripts.build_reference_store --docs-dir .` if your guidance lives in the repo root).
+- Customize ingestion via environment variables or pass `--docs-dir` / `--persist-dir` flags when running the script (e.g., `python -m data_scripts.build_reference_store --docs-dir .` if your guidance lives in the repo root).
 - Re-run the script whenever you add or edit documentation so embeddings stay in sync.

-### Testing Queries

-Sample prompts you can use once the system is running:

-- "How many purchase orders were created in Q3 2014?"
-- "Which quarter saw the highest total spend?"
-- "List the top 5 most frequently ordered line items."
-- "What's the average order amount for technology-related purchases in 2013?"

 ### LangSmith debugging (optional)

-LangSmith tracing is wired into the MongoDB agent so you can inspect every prompt, retry, and aggregation pipeline that gets executed.
+LangSmith tracing is wired into the agent workflow so you can inspect every prompt, retry, and aggregation pipeline that gets executed.

 1. [Create a LangSmith account](https://smith.langchain.com/) and an API key.
-2. Copy `.env.example` to `.env` (if you have not already) and set:
+2. Copy `example.env` to `.env` (if you have not already) and set:
    - `LANGCHAIN_TRACING_V2=true`
    - `LANGCHAIN_API_KEY=<your key>`
    - `LANGCHAIN_PROJECT=procurement-agent-debug` (or any project name you prefer)